MrPicklePinosaur/trainos/docs/K2.typ

 For each of the twelve tests, we create one task that sends and one task that receives.
 Each task loops through 20 iterations of Send/Receive/Reply.
 Since the variance on times is low, we believe that 20 is enough iterations to obtain a good average time.
-Our heap allocator is still incapable of reclaiming memory, so we cannot increase this number by much without running out of memory.
+As well, since our heap allocator is still incapable of reclaiming memory, we cannot increase this number by much without running out of memory.
 #footnote[If you try running the performance test multiple in the same session, you can see what happens when our allocator runs out of memory.]

 Some notes:
  - The timer is created in the sending task.
  - The timer starts just before Send() is called and stops just after we return from Send() (and thus have obtained a reply).
- - We test Send-first and Receive-first by giving the task we want to run first a higher priority.

 We use the following methodology to measure time:
 ```c